iliasashaikh/cko/README.md

     - https://github.com/iliasashaikh/cko.git
   - The solution includes Sql database files that can be attached to an instance of LocalDB.
 The location of the db files may need updating in the config.
   - Open the file `(repoRoot)\Cko.PaymentGateway\Cko.PaymentGateway.Api\appsettings.json`
-  - Update the setting for connection string by replacing `c:\\dev\\cko\\` to the local repo folder.
+  - Update the setting for connection string for the database `CkoDb` by replacing `c:\\dev\\cko\\` to the local repo folder.
   - Similarly, update the setting for the integration testing db at `(repoRoot)\Cko.PaymentGateway\Tests\Cko.PaymentGateway.IntegrationTests2\appsettings.json`
   - **To run the Payment Gateway API**
     - open console and `cd` the to cloned directory
     - Now type `cd Cko.PaymentGateway`
     - ` dotnet run --project .\Cko.PaymentGateway.Api\Cko.PaymentGateway.Api.csproj`
-    - Open http://localhost:5678/swagger/index.html in your browser to see the API documentation
+    - Open http://localhost:5678/index.html in your browser to see the API documentation
   - **To run the Banking simulator**
     - open another console and `cd` to the cloned directory
     - Now type `cd Cko.PaymentGateway`